azure-wings/azure-wings.github.io/content/notes/Relationship set.md

 ![descriptive-attribute-example](/notes/images/descriptive-attribute-example.png)

+## Nonbinary relationship sets

 The number of entity sets that participate in a relationship set is the **degree** of the relationship set.
 - A binary set relationship set is of degree 2.
 - A ternary set relationship set is of degree 3.

+A relationship set with degree greater than 2 are uncommon in practice.